kaaproject/kaa/doc/Administration/Local-installation/index.md

 This page provides instructions on installing a Kaa cluster on your Linux or macOS local machine using [minikube](https://github.com/kubernetes/minikube).

+## Prerequisites

+1. Your KaaID account is granted with the access to Kaa Docker images.

 ## Docker and minikube

 1. [Install Docker](https://docs.docker.com/install/) (please use version 17.09)